makerdao/market-maker-stats/README.md

 ## Trade chart tools

-These tools draw a chart with either the historical GDAX ETH/USD price, the historical GDAX BTC/USD price, or any other price which history has been archived in `streamer`, and recent trades which took place with the keeper (represented as dots).
+These tools draw a chart with either the historical GDAX ETH/USD price, the historical GDAX BTC/USD price, or any other price which history has been archived in `streamer`, recent trades which took place with the keeper (represented as blue or green dots) and all recent trades which took place on this specific market (represented as pink dots).
 The size of the dots depends on the trade volume.
 This way we can clearly spot if the keeper is not creating dangerous arbitrage opportunities.

 In case of OasisDEX (the `oasis-market-maker-chart` tool), closest bids and asks will also be shown